karymmetwally/blog/NWOJ36_1.md

 ---

-### ☞ Uranium
+### ☞ Uranium up

-the largest single source of uranium supply has pretty much been locked up just as utilities come to market to sign new contracts.
+The largest single source of uranium supply has pretty much been locked up just as more utilities come to market to sign new contracts.
 I wonder what that means?
+The only way is up.

 ---